 What should I expect my breasts to look like after implant removal?

 Some women assume their breasts will return to their appearance prior to having implants placed.
-This is not the case.
-The weight and bulk of the implants will have stretched your skin and support tissues.
+This is usually not the case.
+The weight and bulk of the implants may have stretched your skin and support tissues.
+Larger implants tend to do this to a greater extent.
 They tend to also create changes in the rib cage area.
-Once the implants are removed, the breasts typically appear flattened and saggy.
+Once the implants are removed, the breasts typically appear flattened and can drop.
 They may be uneven.

 Will I need a breast lift after having my implants removed?

 As mentioned above, once your implants are removed it’s likely your breasts will have the classic characteristics that would lead a woman to choose to have a breast lift.
-That’s why Dr. Lombardo almost always recommends a breast lift along with implant removal.
+That’s why Dr. Lombardo usually recommends a breast lift along with implant removal.
 This is because with a breast lift, she can remove the loose hanging skin, reposition the remaining breast tissue, and likely relocate the nipple/areola complex.
 The goal with a breast lift is to return the breasts to a higher position on the chest, which will be important for you to be satisfied with the appearance of your breasts after removing your implants.
-As mentioned, without a lift, it’s likely your breasts will be quite flat and saggy without the implants.
+As mentioned, without a lift, it’s likely your breasts will have loose tissue without the implants.
 This is especially true the longer you have had implants and with larger implant sizes.

 What will my recovery be like after having implants removed?

 These are not difficult recoveries if you simply have Dr. Lombardo remove the implants.
 You’ll be sore on the small incisions for a few days, but you won’t have a lengthy recovery.
 Your chest will feel different without the implants, but it isn’t a sensation of pain.